Queen Charlotte Sound / Tōtaranui

 Queen Charlotte Sound / Tōtaranui is the easternmost of the main sounds of the Marlborough Sounds, in New Zealand's South Island.
+Its original Māori name is after the local tōtara trees.

 In 2014, the sound was given the official name of Queen Charlotte Sound / Tōtaranui as part of a Waitangi Tribunal settlement with the Te Āti Awa tribe.

 Geography

-Like the majority of its neighbours, the sound runs southwest to northeast before joining Cook Strait.
+Like the majority of its neighbours, the sound runs southwest to northeast before joining Cook Strait, which separates the North Island and South Island of New Zealand.

 To the east of the sound lie Arapaoa Island and Tory Channel.
 Interisland ferries use Tory Channel and Queen Charlotte Sound on their journeys between Picton and Wellington in the North Island.

 Kenepuru Sound, an arm of Pelorus Sound, lies to the northwest and runs parallel to Queen Charlotte Sound.
 Some of the small side arms of the two sounds are only hundreds of metres apart, but are separated by a steep serrated range of hills.
 Not surprisingly, one of the settlements on this stretch of coast is called Portage, named for the simplest method of passing between the two sounds.

 The sound is a drowned river valley (or ria).